WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Configuration/Application_Settings_Configuration/index.md

 ## Sample Apps

-For an example of configuration in use, see the [Config Files sample App](https://github.com/WildernessLabs/Meadow.Core.Samples/tree/main/Source/OS/Config_Files) in the `Meadow.Core.Samples` repo.
+For an example of configuration in use, see the [Config Files sample App](https://github.com/WildernessLabs/Meadow.Samples/tree/main/Source/Meadow%20F7/OS/ConfigFiles) in the `Meadow.Samples` repo.

 <table>
   <tbody>